port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/humanitec/humanitec.md

 <HumanitecResourceGraphBlueprint/>

 :::tip Blueprint Properties
-You may modify the properties in your blueprints depending on what you want to track in your Humanitec account.
+You may select the blueprints depending on what you want to track in your Humanitec account.
 :::

 ## GitHub Workflow